Nearshoring Fashion to Europe: Why Brands Are Leaving China for Portugal [2026]

 At White Cotton

-We are a family-run factory in Barcelos, Portugal — right in the heart of Europe's knitwear manufacturing cluster.
+We are a family-run clothing manufacturer in Portugal, based in Barcelos — right in the heart of Europe's knitwear manufacturing cluster.
 We work with brands making the nearshoring transition, producing hoodies, sweatshirts, t-shirts, joggers, and more at MOQs starting from 50 pieces.

 If you are exploring European manufacturing, send us your current products or tech packs.
 We will provide honest, detailed quotes and help you evaluate whether nearshoring makes sense for your specific brand and product range.